-- Apprenticeship (for those who don’t have already a job): 20-25 hours a week, usually from Monday to Wednesday or as agreed with the apprenticeship host organization, always compatible with Amani Institute courses
+Apprenticeship (for those who don’t have already a job): 20-25 hours a week, usually from Monday to Wednesday or as agreed with the apprenticeship host organization, always compatible with Amani Institute courses

-In Kenya - Every Thursday and Friday from 9:00 am to 5:00 pm and approximately two Saturdays per month from 9 am to 5 pm.
+  - Skills Courses run every Thursday and Friday from 9:00 am to 5:00 pm and approximately two Saturdays per month from 9 am to 5 pm.

   Certifications and Accreditation